Jason Kenney admits Alberta must be seen to be taking climate action to secure bank loans for oil and gas projects

 AGM delegates, voting from their home computers, passed a variety of controversial resolutions, including the hardy perennial call to adopt an unconstitutional "right-to-work" law in Alberta.

-Likely to scare the bejeepers out of larger numbers of voters, though, was the approval by the delegates of a resolution calling on the government to create a parallel, private, for-profit health care system.
+Likely to scare the bejeepers out of larger numbers of voters, though, was the approval by the delegates of a resolution calling on the government to create a parallel, private, for-profit health-care system.

-This is a long way from Kenney's signed pre-election pledge in February 2019 that he would maintain health care funding and "a universally accessible, publicly funded health-care system."
+This is a long way from Kenney's signed pre-election pledge in February 2019 that he would maintain health-care funding and "a universally accessible, publicly funded health-care system."

 In the Westminster parliamentary system, of course, a governing party has no obligation to enact nutty policies just because rank and file members have voted in favour of them -- "I'm the leader and I get to interpret the resolution and its relevance to party policy," Kenney said sharply back in 2018 when convention delegates passed an ill-timed resolution demanding that schoolkids who join gay-straight alliances be outed to their parents.

-But as the Calgary Herald's Don Braid pointed out last night, the premier's response to the AGM health care resolution was as clear as mud, sounding a lot like the musings of a man who hadn't quite figured out how to say two completely contradictory things at the same time in a way that would fool all of the people all of the time.
+But as the Calgary Herald's Don Braid pointed out last night, the premier's response to the AGM health-care resolution was as clear as mud, sounding a lot like the musings of a man who hadn't quite figured out how to say two completely contradictory things at the same time in a way that would fool all of the people all of the time.

-What President Johnson, who died in 1973, would have said about Kenney's use of his witticism and the premier's habit of promising different strokes for different blokes is hard to say, but I can guarantee you it would have been worth quoting.
+What president Johnson, who died in 1973, would have said about Kenney's use of his witticism and the premier's habit of promising different strokes for different blokes is hard to say, but I can guarantee you it would have been worth quoting.

 Kenney was joined by O'Toole for part of the Q&A session.
 The two Conservative leaders sat close together, facing one another, not wearing masks.